n-kmron/mylinux/instructions.md

 * `date` to have the date before
 * `make -j 2 ; date` to compile with 2 cores and at the end, get the date`

+For me, complilation started at 15:54:40 and done at For a total time of :